 The Bond Appendix provides a general description of the State of Texas and its finances.
 It is not intended to be exhaustive.
 Historical data and trends presented are not intended to predict future events or continuing trends, and no representation is made that past experience will continue in the future.

-The August 2017 Bond Appendix (PDF) is now available.
+The August 2017 Bond Appendix with First and Second Supplements (PDF) is now available.

 Questions about the Bond Appendix?
 Call 512-463-8366.